openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 Issuance of credentials not directly in the response to a credential issuance request, but following a period of time that can be used to perform certain offline business processes.

-Note: Map the Issuer terminology to the OpenID Connect's OP term

 # Use Cases

 ## End-User Initiated Credential Issuance